 e.
 Submit an initial offer of payment, unless you can certify that your income is at or below 250% of the Department of Health and Human Services poverty guidelines.

-I am Dave Rosa.
-It is my duty and pleasure to provide you with a free and comprehensive evaluation of your tax problem.
-Our conversation will take 20 to 30 minutes to complete.
+Yourconversation with our San Diego tax professionals will take 20 to 30 minutes to complete.
 At the conclusion of our consultation, you will know if submitting an Offer in Compromise is "right way to go."